What are feature tests?

 Once you are done collecting metrics and happy with the results, you can then roll-out the feature gradually to everyone again without the need to deploy code.

-With Optimizely Full Stack’s feature management capabilities, product and engineering teams can instrument feature flags and run feature tests on them.
+With Optimizely’s server-side feature management capabilities, product and engineering teams can instrument feature flags and run feature tests on them.
 This allows them to validate their hypotheses quickly, measure impact of the feature and then gradually roll the feature out.
 All this can be accomplished by instrumenting the feature flag once and then using Optimizely to experiment on it and roll it out.

 In Optimizely when evaluating a feature, the related feature test is evaluated first to determine if the user can be granted access to the feature through the test.
 If not, the related rollout is evaluated to determine feature access.